Frequently Asked Questions

 Every court reporter should be good at reading back and this takes practice.
 Although reading back in no way helps increase writing speed, you need to practice it and become good at it.
 We will teach you how to read back at a good pace and how to practice to keep that pace.

-At the Mark Kislingbury Academy of Court Reporting we focus not only on increasing your speed, but also your accuracy.
+Here we focus not only on increasing your speed, but also your accuracy.

 We train you to increase your speed by teaching you how to move your fingers faster, initially at all costs, even sacrificing accuracy, in order to improve your ability to record strokes faster.